Skip to main content

 When we’re young, we often hear that we can accomplish anything we want in our lives.
 However, until we see others like us doing those activities, it can sometimes be hard to imagine the true possibility of seeing our dreams coming true.

 Growing up with spina bifida, I can speak to this being overwhelmingly true.
 I was the only one in my entire grade of over 400 kids who had a physical disability.
-Needless to say, I only had able-bodied individuals around me on a daily basis for comparison.
+Needless to say, I only had able-bodied individuals around me daily for comparison.

 Of course, you don’t necessarily need other people with disabilities around you on a day-to-day basis for inspiration.
 Motivation and drive also come from within.

-However, being able to see real-life examples of people succeeding when dealing with a similar situation certainly provides a new level of validation that anything for anybody is possible.
+However, seeing real-life examples of people succeeding when dealing with a similar situation certainly provides a new level of validation that anything is possible for anybody.

 Disability Representation in the Media